Blog Archive

 1. Women's health issues are caused largely by "Estrogen dominance" where estrogen / progesterone balance is lost due to too much estrogen, too little progesterone or both.

-2. Correcting this imbalance using bio-identical (as opposed to fake) progesterone and nutritional supplements will correct or prevent most of the problems such as PMS and pre and post menopausal discomfort and health crisis.
+2. Correcting this imbalance using bio-identical (as opposed to fake) progesterone and nutritional supplements will correct or prevent most of the problems such as PMS and pre-, peri-, and post menopausal discomfort and health crisis.

 Their reasoning is sound, their observations well informed, and millions of women, including me, have been following their advice and finding it helpful.
 Yet, there are so much medical myth yet to be dispelled.
 Most doctors are not informed.
 As recent as May of 2008, one of my readers contacted me to consult what went wrong with her doctor prescribed natural progesterone supplementation regimen, that made her bleed every week with pulsed schedule and feel awful with overdose.
 To end all that myth, misunderstandings, and disinformation once and for all, I decided to review up-to-date data and clarify some nagging questions that needed to be answered.

-First I looked for a solid proof that pre- and peri- menopause put women in "Estrogen dominance".
+First I looked for a solid proof that "Estrogen dominance" is commonly seen in women as the reproductive aging advances.
 That was not hard at all.
 There it was published in 1996 Journal of Clinical Endocrinology and Metabolism by Nanette Santoro, et al[6].
 (New Jersey Medical School).
 That's more than 10 years ago.
-So, anything written since then about pre and peri menopause that does not take this study into consideration is probably not worth reading.
+So, anything written since then about hormonal status of aging women that does not take this study into consideration is probably not worth reading.

-Now, if you have done some net search and visited the web sites backed by mainstream medical communities and U.S. government, you already KNOW, as your reproductive system gets older, your estrogen gradually decreases, and you probably have no clue what happens to your progesterone level, but it did not seem to matter.
+Now, if you have done some net search and visited the web sites backed by mainstream medical communities and the U.S. government, you already KNOW, as your reproductive system gets older, your estrogen gradually decreases, and you probably have no clue what happens to your progesterone level, but it did not seem to matter.
 For PMS, some site told you it may be caused by progesterone because PMS only happens during the time progesterone is secreted.
-And if you dig a little deeper, you will find plenty of clinical and experimental studies that seem to back up their recommendations, but at a closer look reveal serious flaws of overdose (more on this later).
+And if you dig a little deeper, you will find plenty of clinical and experimental studies that seem to back up their recommendations, but at a closer look reveal serious flaws of overdose (see Hormone overdose: How can you tell?).

 The next question is what the Estrogen Dominance (high level of estrogen before ovulation and the high level of estrogen along with the low level of progesterone in the latter half of the cycle) does to a woman.
 By 1993, Dr. Peat already had pretty good idea about what, how, and why of Estrogen Dominance symptoms.
 Actually, by 1977 Katharina Dalton, a British doctor, has written The Premenstrual Syndrome and Progesterone Therapy[8] based on her success with natural progesterone.
 Dr. Peat lists about 30 manifestations of Estrogen Dominance in his Progesterone in Orthomolecular Medicine and explained the underling mechanism at molecular level.
 Has there been any follow up studies to confirm their finding and insights?